Contents

 It is not the best way to scale the business.

-Also, as you start opening a line of credit with vendors, almost all vendors will request a purchase order.
+Also, as you start opening a line of credit with vendors, almost all will request a purchase order.

 A PO system allows you to control spending and plan the cash flow to run the business.